 During the preparation for the paper Energy Futures Lab also produced a Scoping Note on the topic.

 This briefing paper, released in April 2018, investigates how the UK can link heat, transport, electricity and other energy vectors into one interconnected ecosystem.
 Building such a system is potentially a cost-effective way to decarbonise our energy sector and produce a more reliable and resilient system.

-This briefing paper assesses the evidence base for residential consumer engagement with electricity demand response technologies and services and to draw lessons for the UK context.
+This briefing paper, published in December 2018, assesses the evidence base for residential consumer engagement with electricity demand response technologies and services and to draw lessons for the UK context.
 It relates findings to specific topical issues such as: the implications for increasing UK energy consumer engagement generally; supplier testing of engagement measures; and the commercialisation of DR-related technologies.